 I never take living on such a beautiful island for granted, and we try to enjoy the very best the island has to offer too.
 So often I like to experience a mini-break whether it’s just for a few hours or a few days so I have taken my time over the years to explore everything Mallorca’s wonderful resorts have to offer.

-I’ve visited all the major resorts on the island, and of course you can see my videos here but these mini Mallorca travel guides are my favourite Mallorca holiday resorts on the island.
+I’ve visited all the major resorts on the island, and of course, you can see my videos here but these mini Mallorca travel guides are my favourite Mallorca holiday resorts on the island.

 This post contains affiliate links.

 When talking about my favourite top 10 resorts in Mallorca, I’m talking about Puerto Pollensa.
-This resort oozes charm as a traditional Majorca holiday resort, which also offers dramatic views of the mountains behind and long the coast.
+This resort oozes charm as a traditional Majorca holiday resort, which also offers dramatic views of the mountains behind and along the coast.